dsouvage/dsouvage-homepage/README.md

 This is a personal webpage for [Dylan Souvage](https://www.linkedin.com/in/dylan-souvage/), built using React and deployed to GitHub pages.

+Do you have any suggestions?
+Feel free to contact me via LinkedIn or please make an issue!

 ## Information

 This project uses [React](https://reactjs.org/), [gitconnected](https://gitconnected.com/portfolio-api), [ESLint](https://eslint.org/), [Sass](https://sass-lang.com/), [npm](https://www.npmjs.com/), [gh-pages](https://github.com/tschaub/gh-pages), [TravisCI](https://travis-ci.org/)  and [Enzyme](https://enzymejs.github.io/enzyme/).